 It was pretty evident from the start of the COVID-19 pandemic that many businesses were not prepared to pivot their operations offsite.
-Many of these company’s leaders spent the past several years convinced that allowing people to work remotely would sap productivity in unsustainable ways.
+Many of these company’s leaders spent the past several years convinced that allowing people to work remotely would sap productivity unsustainable ways.
 Cybercriminals have taken advantage of many organizations since then.
-Today, we will talk about what needs to be done to secure your endpoints when supporting a remote workforce.

 Virtual Private Networks

 The Virtual Private Network (VPN) is a tool that you’ve probably heard about that provides an encrypted connection between a computing infrastructure and an endpoint functioning on an outside network.
-This allows people to send and receive information securely by routing the information through an intermediary network.
+This allows people to send and receive information securely by routing the data through an intermediary network.
 The configuration of the VPN is where people start to get confused.
 The IT administrator will have to determine which they prioritize: security or performance.

-On one hand the more data flowing from an outside source, with the added encryption, the larger the loads will be.
+On the one hand, the more data flowing from an outside source, with the added encryption, the larger the loads will be.
 This could be costly in the way of additional bandwidth to support an entire workforce using VPNs to send and receive data from remote locations.
 On the other hand, diverting some of the data could expose it to interception or theft.
 It is a constant juggling act.

 One of the most significant problems that the business using remote workers has to deal with is one of the most considerable problems they would have if all their people were safe and sound on their local computing network: Phishing.
 The remote workforce exacerbates this problem for any organization.
 It has been proven that more phishing opportunities are successful because people are working from home and aren’t always under the protections they would have inside the office.